cardiacvision/optimap/README.md

 ## Installation

-`optimap` is available for macOS, Windows and Linux, see [Installing optimap](https://optimap.readthedocs.io/en/latest/chapters/getting_started/#installing-optimap) for more detailed information.
+`optimap` is available for macOS, Windows and Linux, see the [Getting Started](https://optimap.readthedocs.io/en/latest/chapters/getting_started/) guide for more detailed information.

 ### Installing pre-built binaries (macOS, Windows, Linux)